jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
 Human nature being what it is, the powers of the old age hold back the modern era.
 Since we've entered the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
 In the 1970s, AT&T defended its telephone monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
+It's currently illegal for factory farm workers to post pictures of their workplace.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using Industrial Age tools.

 City by-laws, industry certifications, insurance regulations, labour laws, government lobbys full of lobbyists, the mountains of red-tape; the endless pages of todays rulebook is our society's Death Star because Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 https://www.youtube.com/watch?v=zD578MutMAk&list=PL4E3463842B01E133&index=14

 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
 I have no idea if they're any good or not, but the ad displays the scenario that makes a person think "how can I stop this change from happening" and hence become an antagonist.
+Once typical and esteemed positions like the "hard hitting reporter", the "hard-selling real-estate agent", and the "town video rental store" have or are facing this scenario.
 Making new tools, and empowering Main Street with a new philosophy, is how we overcome this selfish—albeit understandable—side of human nature._

 ## The Magic of Evolution - How Evolution Works

 Evolution is life's secret weapon.
 It empowers life by giving every new lifeform a slightly different variation.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
-The variations that can't make it die off, and the fittest survive.
-This natural selection helps life find which lifeforms are best adapted to survive on Earth.
+These changes create daily frontline problems like being cold or hot, hungry or slow.
+The variations that can't adapt a solution die off, and the fittest survive.
+This natural selection finds which lifeforms are best adapted to survive on Earth as it is.

 Evolution works so well because it creates biodiversity.
 Biodiversity means more lifeforms are probing the environment for changes.
-The more lifeforms feel the pain of real-life, the sooner life can adapt a solution to current frontline problems.
+The more lifeforms feel the pain of frontline problems, the sooner life can adapt a solution.

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
-We have the power to feel frontline pain, reflect on its causes it, and create a new tool to overcome the problem (hopefully we can do this in time to save the polar bears).
+We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully we can do this in time to save the polar bears).
+That's why you are so important Stargazer, your daily real-life problems are the environment our civilization's tools are supposed to solve.
+Don't be shy about accepting this; making you happy evolves life on Earth.
+The game of civlization is the game of life.

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.
-The question is, what drives us to become player gods evolving life on Earth?
+The question is, what drives us to become player gods who choose to evolve life on Earth?

 ## The Majic of Techvolution - How human techvolution works